rvounik/frontend2/README.md

 - add example CSS Grid implementation
 - add redux (and thunk, if needed)
 - figure out how application can load/show only the components the user has access to
-- figure out how not to load everything at once but lazy load the components that werent needed initially
+- figure out how not to load everything at once but lazy load the components that werent needed initially (prpl pattern)
 - implement neon frontend (static content)
 - refactor bootstrap to CSS Grid and remove the dependency
 - replace command flow with API calls using fetch (with proper error handling)